 Health insurance cover is subject to the primary peril of the need for a medical treatment.
-The Company manages its risks through writing predominantly corporate policies and through the use of medical screening so that pricing considers current health conditions.
-Besides, Due to increasing share of medical portfolio together with respective claims, during 2021 Company has reinsured Medical Line of business, which was not reinsured in prior years.
+The Company manages its risks through writing predominantly corporate policies and through the use of medical screening so that pricing considers current health conditions and reinsurance processes.